 \subsection{Generalizing the Training Dynamics from a Weaker Reference LLM Is Feasible}

-Inspired by \citet{burns2024weaktostrong}, we investigate the generalization of training dynamics from a weaker reference LLM to a stronger instruction-tuning LLM.
-Specifically, we identify training dynamics with a weaker reference LLM, Gemma-2B \citep{team2024gemma}, to divide Alpaca-52K into a confident subset and an unconfident subset of equal size.
-These subsets are then fed into the Mixup regularization when instruction-tuning Llama.
+Inspired by~\citet{burns2024weaktostrong}, we explore whether training dynamics from a weaker reference LLM transfer to a stronger one.
+Specifically, we use Gemma-2B~\citep{team2024gemma} to split Alpaca-52K into confident and unconfident subsets, then use them for Mixup regularization when tuning Llama.

 In Table~\ref{tab:weak}, this alternative approach yields comparable scores on MT-Bench and AlpacaEval-2 to the default SFTMix recipe, which uses the same LLM for both training dynamics and Mixup-based instruction tuning.
-This finding aligns with the weak-to-strong generalization reported by \citet{burns2024weaktostrong} and suggests that confidence scores precomputed from weaker LLMs can be reused for stronger models, amortizing the computational cost over time.
+This finding aligns with the weak-to-strong generalization~\citet{burns2024weaktostrong} and suggests that confidence scores precomputed from weaker LLMs can be reused for stronger models, amortizing the computational cost over time.